 Annual Action Plan

 The City is required to submit its Annual Action Plan to the US Department of Housing and Urban Development at the end of each Fiscal Year.
-The Fourth Year Annual Action Plan will be discussed by the City Council on Thursday, August 2, 2018 at its regular City Council meeting.
+The Fourth Year Annual Action Plan was discussed and adopted by the City Council on Thursday, August 2, 2018 at its regular City Council meeting.
 Please see FY 2018-2019 Annual Action Plan below:

 The Community Development Block Grant (CDBG) program is sponsored by the U.S. Department of Housing and Urban Development (HUD).
 As an eligible community, as defined by HUD, the City of Palm Beach Gardens may receive funds annually to carry out CDBG eligible activities.
 The City will direct these funds for various projects designed to meet the needs of low to moderate income (LMI) persons.